Skip to content

 Project Manager — Africa

-I’m a digital policy advisor and governance researcher based between Freetown and Accra.
-For the last ten years I have worked inside the machinery of African digital transformation — running multi-country digital health programmes, managing innovation funds, drafting national strategies, advising ministries.
-I’ve seen what it looks like when a state signs an AI strategy and what it looks like when it actually has to enforce one.
+I'm a digital policy practitioner and health systems researcher based between Freetown and Accra.
+For the last ten years I have worked inside the machinery of African digital transformation—running multi-country digital health programmes, managing innovation funds, drafting national strategies, advising ministries.
+I've seen what it looks like when a state signs an AI strategy and what it looks like when it actually has to enforce one.
 Those are not the same thing.